11 November 2014

 As the Ebola virus continues to destroy lives in Liberia, aid worker Christal da Thong describes how the sudden death of a colleague, Dr Thomas Scotland, and the suffering of his widow, really brought home the horror of the Ebola virus and the pain it causes for those left behind.
-Listen to her interview or read the transcript below.

 Today we went to deliver some emergency supplies — some emergency food and sanitation materials — to a widow and her five children.

 This was the widow of Dr Thomas Scotland – he was a doctor who worked at the John F Kennedy Ebola Treatment Unit in Monrovia.

 When ActionAid Liberia first donated survivor packs to survivors at this particular treatment unit, this doctor was the one who received the packages from us.
 He invited us to the survivors discharge ceremony.
 He was the one who called on us to give these packs out to survivors on that day.

 Just interacting with him in that time, in that short space of time, left a big impression on me.
 He was very dedicated to his job – to making sure people were treated; and not just treated to survive Ebola, but also treated as humans.